saikatmitra1998/saikatmitra1998.github.io/_pages/Projects.md

 robust foundation for conducting experiments and assessing model performance on unseen data.
 * Implemented various attribution methods including GradCAM, SmoothgradCAM++, ScoreCAM and LayerCAM and tested it against ResNet18, ResNet50, VGG16, InceptionV3
-* Used occlusion*based perturbation and adversarial noise assessment to reveal vulnerabilities and limitations in popular attribution methods, clarifying model interpretability, region sensitivity, and saliency map reliability.
+* Used occlusion-based perturbation and adversarial noise assessment to reveal vulnerabilities and limitations in popular attribution methods, clarifying model interpretability, region sensitivity, and saliency map reliability.
 * Leveraged advanced metrics including Pearson Correlation Coefficient, Earth Mover’s Distance, Area under Curve, Similarity, and Normalised Scanpath Saliency to provide comprehensive insights and rigorous evaluation.

-### Spam Detection using LSTM (Long Short*Term Memory) | RNN, TensorFlow (Jan 2024)
+### Spam Detection using LSTM (Long Short-Term Memory) | RNN, TensorFlow (Jan 2024)

 * Conducted data preprocessing, including cleaning and transformation, utilizing the Pandas library.
 * Implemented LSTM architecture followed by a dense layer employing a sigmoid activation function.
 * Utilized the Adam optimizer, binary crossentropy loss function, and accuracy as the evaluation metric.
 * Visualized the loss and accuracy metrics using Matplotlib for both training and validation datasets.

-### COVID*19 Data Analytics and Reporting using Azure | Data Factory, Databricks, PowerBI, SQL (Dec 2023)
+### COVID-19 Data Analytics and Reporting using Azure | Data Factory, Databricks, PowerBI, SQL (Dec 2023)

 * Built a solution architecture using Azure Data Factory, Azure Data Lake, Databricks, PoweBI and HDInsight.
 * Integrated data from HTTP clients, Azure Blob Storage and Azure Data Lake Gen2 using Azure Data Factory.